awslabs/aws-encryption-sdk-specification/changes/2020-06-17_encrypt-max-plaintext-length-input/change.md

 ## Operational Implications

-This change will break any JS user that is currently using Encrypt with a known-length plaintext and inputting a plaintextLength less than that length.

 This change will break any Python user that depends on the source_length being sent to the CMM instead of the true length of a known-length plaintext.

 ## Guide-level Explanation

-This change renames the `plaintext length` Encryption input to `max plaintext length` in the specification, and clarifies its behavior in the Encrypt operation.

-If during the Encrypt operation it is determined that the actual plaintext length is greater than a supplied `max plaintext length`, the operation MUST fail.

-Additionally, when calling the CMM's GetEncryptionMaterials call during the Encrypt operation, the operation MUST pass in the length of the input plaintext if it can be known.
-If it can't be known, the operation passes in `max plaintext input` if supplied.
-If it can't be known and no `max plaintext input` is supplied, the operation supplies no value for this field.

-This change also renames the `plaintext length` field in the CMM interface to `max plaintext length`.

-Finally, this change specifies when this input should be available for users to specify: if and only if the input plaintext can be of unknown-length.

-## Reference-level Explanation

 We need to update the spec to make the purpose and behavior of the `plaintext length` input clear by renaming it and specifying its exact behavior within the Encrypt operation:

-When performing the encrypt operation on a unknown-length plaintext, users MUST be able to specify an optional parameter `maxPlaintextLength`.
+When performing the Encrypt operation on an unknown-length plaintext, users MUST be able to specify an optional parameter `plaintext length bound`.
-The value of this field represents the bound on the length of the plaintext to be encrypted.
+The value of this field represents the max length of the plaintext to be encrypted.
 The ESDK MUST NOT encrypt a plaintext greater than this length, and MUST fail if it can be determined during encryption that the actual plaintext length is greater than what the user supplied on input.
 The actual name of this input, and how the user specifies this value for the Encrypt operation MAY be different per implementation.

+When performing the Encrypt operation on a known-length plaintext, users SHOULD NOT be able to specify a `plaintext length bound`.
+If the Encrypt operation is performing on a known-length plaintext, any such `plaintext length bound` value MUST be ignored.

-We also need to specify the exact behavior for how this input is passed to the CMM's GetEncryptionMaterials call:
+We also need to specify the exact behavior for how this input is used in the CMM's GetEncryptionMaterials call:

-- If this is a known-length plaintext, the Encrypt operation MUST pass the real plaintext length as `maxPlaintextLength` in the CMM GetEncryptionMaterials call.
+- If this is a known-length plaintext, the Encrypt operation MUST pass the real plaintext length as `max plaintext length` in the CMM GetEncryptionMaterials call.
-  (regardless of whether maxPlaintextLength was supplied on input),
 - If the length of the plaintext is not known and `maxPlaintextLength` was supplied on input, the Encrypt operation MUST pass the supplied `maxPlaintextLength` to the CMM GetEncryptionMaterials call.